EXCLUSIVE-HSBC and Ping An executives plan to discuss breakup proposal - source

 HSBC earned 52% of last year's total revenue of $49.6 billion from Asia and 65% of its reported profit before tax came from the region.

-Some HSBC investors, however, gave the breakup proposal a lukewarm response on Tuesday, voicing concerns that a split would prove complex with no guarantee of boosting returns.
+Some investors, however, gave the proposal a lukewarm response this week, voicing concerns that a split would prove complex with no guarantee of boosting returns.

+"To the extent that the Asian arm would see an increase in value, a separation could make sense," said Hargreaves Lansdown Select Fund Manager Steve Clayton.

+"However, Western investors may take the opposite view; moving a big part of HSBC's value out of UK regulation and into the reach of an increasingly assertive Chinese regulatory environment could be viewed as a negative move."

+The timing of Ping An's call for change comes amid growing geopolitical tensions between the West and China and may encourage investors to consider more than just the financial forces at play.

+Citing people inside Chinese state enterprises and HSBC, Reuters reported last year that Beijing had become disenchanted with the bank over sensitive legal and political issues, from China's crackdown in Hong Kong to the U.S. indictment of an executive at Chinese tech champion Huawei Technologies.

-In 2016, HSBC decided to keep its headquarters in London, rejecting the option of shifting its centre of gravity back to the main profit-generating hub of Hong Kong after a 10-month review.
+In 2016, HSBC decided to keep its headquarters in London, rejecting the option of shifting its centre of gravity back to its main profit-generating hub of Hong Kong after a 10-month review.

 HSBC was founded in Hong Kong in 1865 as The Hongkong and Shanghai Banking Corporation.
 It also opened offices in Shanghai and London that year to support international trade.